PoB-20-cover-web

 – Portals

 Recorded at the elusive Drones Club, this saintly record radiates with the light of the community from which it was born.
-The instrumentation of Halifax veterans Josh Salter, Seamus Dalton, and Brad Loughead mutate Chapman’s empathetic folk into anthemic grooves.
+The instrumentation of Halifax veterans Josh Salter, Seamus Dalton, and Brad Labelle mutate Chapman’s empathetic folk into anthemic grooves.

 – Weird Canada